riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 A new fusion-server binary can be pushed and propogated across all running instances.

 There are endpoints for updating the binary and rolling back a binary.
-  - `POST /updateVersion` - Post a new binary to replace the running fusion-server instance.
+  - `PUT /updateVersion` - Post a new binary to replace the running fusion-server instance.
   - `POST /rollbackVersion` - Rollback a binary a certain number of previous updates.